We forgot to ask the staple crop, cassava, how it was doing. Now we have damage control to do!

 In 2013, the Food and Agriculture Organization reported in their food balance data that cassava provided the 13th highest calories/capita/day (37 kcal) in the world and was the 4th most consumed calories among cash crops.
 On the African continent, cassava is the 9th leading source of daily calories at 159 kcal/capita/day, in which Middle Africa averages 357 kcal and Western Africa at 248 kcal.

-Is really an important crop?
+Is Cassava an important crop?

 Cassava has become a staple crop because it’s a very tolerant and inexpensive crop.
 This perennial shrub native to Latin America is conditioned to grow in sub-tropical climates.
-Not only is resistant to drought, it produces vegetables in marginal soil conditions, requires relatively few and inexpensive inputs and the plant can be propagated to produce more plants through a steam clipping.
+Not only is resistance to drought, but it also produces vegetables in marginal soil conditions, requires relatively few and inexpensive inputs and the plant can be propagated to produce more plants through a steam clipping.
 Not to mention, the tuberous root has long-term storability in the ground, if conditions are not ideal to harvest or store above ground.

 Is it too late to care about the risks?